MIKBRUNO/SemanticStickers/docs/redis-communication.md

 It is assumed that there are several different threads of text requests and for each thread it is necessary to process only the last request.

 ## Responses
-All responses are placed at `response` Redis list and are BSON dumps with schema
+All responses are sent at `response` Redis pub/sub channel and are BSON dumps with schema
 ```
 {
     "seq": <sequence number>,